Concept | Webapps#

 Dash webapps#

-Users of Dataiku 9.0 and above can also create Dash webapps, which use a Python library developed by Plotly.
+Users of Dataiku 9.0 and later can also create Dash webapps, which use a Python library developed by Plotly.

 For Dash webapps, the backend requires a code environment with the dash package installed.
-Unlike bokeh, the dash package is not preinstalled in the Dataiku built-in environment, which means that you would need to install the dash package yourself in an environment of your choice (or select an environment that already has it), and then configure your webapp to use this environment.
+Unlike Bokeh, the dash package isn’t preinstalled in the Dataiku built-in environment.
+This means that you would need to install the dash package yourself in an environment of your choice (or select an environment that already has it).
+Then you can configure your webapp to use this environment.

 Webapps inherit the project environment by default, but you can also choose a different code environment specifically for the webapp.
-Once an appropriate code environment is selected (either at the project or webapp level), and the backend is started, you can begin writing your Dash webapp.
+Once you have selected an appropriate code environment (either at the project or webapp level) and started the backend, you can begin writing your Dash webapp.

 Visual webapps#

-A code webapp can also be developed as a plugin and thus become available as a visual webapp for non-coders.
+You can also develop a code webapp as a plugin and thus become available as a visual webapp for non-coders.

 For visual webapps, the interface will prompt you to start creating the backend first.
-From then on, the process will depend on how the plugin was developed.
+From then on, the process will depend on how you develop the plugin.

-Below, you can see an example of a very simple visual webapp which can be run and edited by anyone from non-coders to coders.
+Below, you can see an example of a simple visual webapp which any user, from non-coder to coder, can run and edit.

-In the Settings tab of this visual webapp, for example, users can select the input dataset for the visualization, as well as the columns to use for the X axis and the Y axis.
-Unlike code webapps, in a visual webapp, this can all be done through the visual UI, without having to use code.
+In the Settings tab of this visual webapp, for example, users can select the input dataset for the visualization.
+Users can also select the columns to use for the X axis and the Y axis.
+Unlike code webapps, in a visual webapp, you can do this through the visual UI, without having to use code.

 Once the user selects the input parameters, they can visualize the webapp in the View tab, which displays an interactive scatter plot based on the user inputs.